xyliatgithub/IntroInfoSec-2025/lab3/README.md

 2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md
 3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 22.04 VM 64 bits).
 You cannot work on it directly on your personal machine.
 4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
-5. For TCP/IP Attack Lab, download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Crypto/Crypto_RSA/).
+5. For RSA Lab, download the lab specific zip file (Labsetup-arm.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Crypto/Crypto_RSA/).
 You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
 6. Unzip the setup file and start your lab.

 ## RSA Public-Key Encryption and Signature Lab (50 points)